-- 130. Plaintiffs re-allege and incorporate all other factual allegations set forth in this Complaint. - 131.
-The 360 Savings Account Disclosures, which contain the "the terms applicable to [customers'] 360 Savings account" to which customers "agree to be bound," provide that 360 Savings "accounts are subject to both federal law and the laws of the state of Virginia." - 132.
-The contract between the respective Plaintiffs (and other Class members) on the one hand, and Capital One, N.A. on the other hand, previously described herein, provides that "interest rates and annual percentage yields are variable and may change at any time at our [i.e., Capital One, N.A.'s] discretion."
+- 102. Plaintiffs re-allege and incorporate all other factual allegations set forth in this Complaint. - 103.
+The 360 Savings Account Disclosures, which contain the "the terms applicable to [customers'] 360 Savings account" to which customers "agree to be bound," provide that 360 Savings "accounts are subject to both federal law and the laws of the state of Virginia." - 104.
+The contract between the respective Plaintiffs (and other Class members) on the one hand, and Capital One, N.A. on the other hand, previously described herein, provides that "interest rates and annual percentage yields are variable and may change at any time at our [i.e., Capital One's] discretion." - 105.
+A covenant of good faith and fair dealing is implied by law in Capital One, N.A.'s contracts with 360 Savings customers, and provides that Capital One, N.A. must exercise contractual discretion honestly and in good faith. - 106.
+Although Capital One, N.A. had discretion to set the interest rate paid on the 360 Savings account, that discretion is subject to the covenant of good faith and fair dealing. - 107.
+Capital One, N.A. breached the covenant of good faith and fair dealing by paying a materially lower rate of interest for its 360 Savings account, which Capital One represented as having the same fundamental characteristic (i.e., a high interest rate) as the newer 360

-- 133. A covenant of good faith and fair dealing is implied by law in Capital One, N.A.'s contracts with 360 Savings customers, and provides that Capital One, N.A. must exercise contractual discretion honestly and in good faith. - 134.
-Although Capital One, N.A. had discretion to set the interest rate paid on the 360 Savings account, that discretion is subject to the covenant of good faith and fair dealing. - a materially lower rate of interest for its 360 Savings account, which Capital One represented as having the same fundamental characteristic (i.e., a high interest rate) as the newer 360 Performance Savings account.
-Instead of exercising its discretion to adjust the interest rate on the 360 Savings account after market interest rates rose, Capital One instead furtively created a new account, the similarly named "360 Performance Savings" account, which featured a higher APY than the 360 Savings account.
-Capital One's conduct is dishonest and unfair because Capital One concealed the creation or existence of the 360 Performance Savings account, and that the 360 Performance Savings account, and that 360 Performance Savings was in fact a different product, and not just a new name for the existing 360 Savings product, and because Capital One failed to pay the same interest rate on the 360 Savings account that it paid on the 360 Performance Savings Account. - 136.
-Defendant's breach damaged Plaintiffs and members of the putative Class.
+Performance Savings account.
+Instead of exercising its discretion to adjust the interest rate on the 360 Savings account after market interest rates rose, Capital One instead unfairly and deceptively created a new account, the similarly named "360 Performance Savings" account, which featured a higher APY than the 360 Savings account.
+Capital One's conduct is dishonest and unfair because Capital One did nothing to inform its 360 Savings customers about the creation or existence of the 360 Performance Savings account, or that the 360 Performance Savings account offered a higher APY than the 360 Savings account, or that 360 Performance Savings was in fact a different product, and not just a new name for the existing 360 Savings product, and because Capital One failed to pay the same interest rate on the 360 Savings account that it paid on the 360 Performance Savings Account.

+108. Defendant's breach damaged Plaintiffs and members of the putative Class.